-The test has a proven sensitivity of at least 99.8%, which means at least 998 in 1,000 negative results are correct.
+Negative results using this test are 99.9% accurate, which means that on average 999 in every 1,000 negative results are correct.
 The test is CE marked, which means it complies with the essential requirements of relevant European health and safety regulations.

-It is possible there can be a positive result, which when tested again is negative.
+There is a small possibility of getting a positive result that, when tested again, is negative.
 This is called a false positive.
-On average, between 2 and 5 in every 1,000 positive test results will be incorrect.
+On average, just 3 in every 1,000 positive test results will be incorrect.

 That’s why it’s important that any positive result on this test is confirmed with a second blood test by a healthcare professional.

 We pride ourselves on high levels of confidentiality and data security.
 We will share your name and address securely with BioSure UK, the company who will send out your test.
 They will only use this data to post you the testing kit.

 Your test will arrive in a discreet, unmarked package.
-The test box includes:
+The test box contains:

 If you have been exposed within the last 72 hours, you may be able to stop the virus taking hold by taking a course of post-exposure prophylaxis (PEP).
 Check the Terrence Higgins Trust website for more details about PEP.

-No, you may only order the test for your personal use and you may only order one test in this pilot period (April/May 2017).
+No, you may only order the test for your personal use and you may only order one test.

 Please let us know your result.
 The easiest way to do this is using the link in your order confirmation email.
 You can also visit the result page.
 We'll then be able to help you get the support you need.